 **Success** — inform the user of the current account identity and region, then proceed with the task.

-> **Switching regions later**: once a profile is set up, `--region` and `VOLCENGINE_REGION` do **not** override the region baked into it.
-Switch via `ve configure profile --profile <name>` (use `ve configure list` to see profiles).
+> **Switching regions later**: once a profile is set up, `---region` on ordinary service API calls and `VOLCENGINE_REGION` do **not** override the region baked into it.
+Switch profiles with `ve configure profile --profile <name>` only when the user explicitly asks.
+Use `ve configure list` only to show candidate profile names; after listing, do not choose a profile yourself.
 This does not apply to the `--region` flag on `ve login` itself, which is required (see below).

 **Failure** — no usable profile.
 Default plan: use `ve login` (Console Login, OAuth 2.0 + PKCE).
 Announce this to the user up front, and tell them they can say "use AK/SK", "use STS token", or "use SSO" to switch.